mrc-ide/packit-deploy/README.md

 ### Logo

 The logo file is bind-mounted into the front-end container, in a public folder, and the packit api has an env var set for the filename of the logo, so that it can tell the front end where to look for the file.
 Your logo file should be in the same directory as the config file.
+With regards to size/dimensions, the logo will be constrained to the height of the header, and the proportions between height and width are maintained.

 ### Logo alt text